EvelynSchwab/EvelynSchwab.github.io/content/documentation/modularCameraDynamics/index.md

 5. Enemy Lock On - Camera position offset 100 units in the global Z
 6. Third Person - Trace from the player's head to the camera and offset the camera's position to any obstruction.

-It's important to note that the enemy lock on rotation behaviour has to come before the other behaviours, as it will change the rotation of the camera which is used to calculate positions in later behaviours.
+It's important to note that the enemy lock on rotation behaviour has to come before the other behaviours, as it will change the rotation of the camera, which is used to calculate positions in later behaviours.

 # Included Behaviours
 The following behaviours are included in MCD.
 Each have a wide variety of exposed parameters for adjusting their behaviours.